tamtran4869/job_search/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Helping to search a specific job title and check the company's career site from ist of company name, city and type of visa.
+Helping to search a specific job title in the company's career site from list of company name, city and type of visa stored in local machine or database (mySQL).

 For example, the published list company on the government website is used: